GetReelYT/ItemMod/README.md

-# Vital-Items-Recipes
+# More-Exclusive-Items
-Vital Items &amp; Recipes, a mod for Terraria using tModLoader
+More Exclusive Items, a mod for Terraria using tModLoader